inspircd/docs/docs/2/modules/remove.md

 ### Description

-This module adds the `/REMOVE` command which allows channel operators to force part users from a channel.
+This module adds the `/FPART` and `/REMOVE` commands which allows channel operators to force part users from a channel.

 ### Configuration